Canada Visa – How To Move To Canada As A Skilled Person

 On the Canadian immigration website you can find out all the details about which jobs, skills and trades are most in demand.

-The more in demand your skills are, the more points you will receive towards your application, the more points you have, the more likely you are to receive your Canada work visa!
+The more in-demand your skills are, the more points you will receive towards your application, the more points you have, the more likely you are to receive your Canada work visa!

 However, there is more to it than just getting your work visa.
 Most in-demand professions are very very well-paid in Canada.

 Canada, just like many other developed nations, is a strong player in AI development globally.
-The country is focusing on AI science and investing into developing a framework on ethics, policy and the legal implications of AI.
+The country is focusing on AI science and investing in developing a framework on ethics, policy and the legal implications of AI.